 Addressing this issue has been and continues to be our #1 request to the Microsoft Identity division in continuing discussions with them over the last several years.

 Unlike Active Directory, Azure AD considers applications as significant as a user or group.
 You can leverage Azure AD for authentication and authorization for existing applications, applications you are developing, or 3rd party applications.
 A key difference to Azure AD applications is the possibility of application to application permissions, leveraging OAuth2.

 OAuth permissions also imply more risk, so we employ some deliberation before approving AAD applications.
 For this reason, our tenant settings differ from the defaults with respect to AAD applications, requiring all AAD applications to be added by a tenant administrator.
 A consequence of having all AAD applications be added by a tenant administrator is that user consent is suppressed, or put another way, Microsoft considers the tenant administrator to be consenting on behalf of all users in our tenant.

 Azure AD provides integration support for devices.

 There is Azure AD device join for Windows 10, which allows you to log into Windows 10 using your Azure AD user account.
-The UW currently has restricted support for this.
+The UW supports this.

-There is also Azure AD “workplace” join.
+There is also Azure AD device registration.
 This allows a variety of devices to use an Azure AD user account to access services that require AAD.
 Behind the scenes, this capability provides a mechanism to revoke data access on that device if that device is lost or stolen.

 Each AAD tenant can have only a single MDM provider.
-Ours is currently MDM for Office 365, but that is a mistake and will change to InTune.
+Ours is InTune, but there is no delegated use.